I-Tuning: Tuning Frozen Language Models with Image for Lightweight Image Captioning: Experiment

-In this section, we visualize the cross-attention maps in our \textbf{I-Tuning} to examine whether it learns the cross-modal alignment implicitly.
-We randomly choose an image in the MSCOCO dataset and present the cross-attention heatmaps in the final \textbf{I-Tuning} model of GPT2-Large.
-In Figure~\ref{fig:visualization}, our \textbf{I-Tuning} module can correctly attend to the corresponding regions given different tokens.
+We visualize the cross-attention maps of \textbf{I-Tuning} to examine whether it learns the cross-modal information alignment implicitly.
+We randomly choose an image in the MSCOCO dataset and present the cross-attention heatmaps in the final \textbf{I-Tuning} module of GPT2-Large.
+Figure~\ref{fig:visualization} shows that our \textbf{I-Tuning} module can correctly attend to the corresponding image regions given different tokens.
 These examples reveal that our method can learn visual grounding implicitly.